praisenter/manual.praisenter.github.io/pages/library.md

 `Rename` is only available when selecting a single item.
 When clicked you will be prompted to supply the new name for the item.

-> NOTE: You can also rename the item in the editor if it's a Bible, Song Lyrics, or Slide.
+> **NOTE**: You can also rename the item in the editor if it's a Bible, Song Lyrics, or Slide.

 ![Library rename item]({{ page.relpath }}assets/img/library-rename-prompt.png){: .rounded .img-fluid}